-TOP BBC sports presenter Hazel Irvine from Cardross makes regular trips home to see the family — and is looking forward to covering the Commonwealth Games in Glasgow in July 2014.
+TOP BBC sports presenter Hazel Irvine from Cardross makes regular trips home to see the family — when she is not presenting coverage of top golf tournaments.

 The St Andrews-born former Hermitage Academy pupil, whose parents still live in the village and who once took part in Helensburgh's Ne'erday Swim, is one of BBC Sport’s most experienced and versatile broadcasters.

-A regular presenter of Grandstand, Sunday Grandstand and Ski Sunday, she is also the face of snooker and athletics coverage and sometimes fronts the sports section on BBC News.
+A regular presenter of Grandstand, Sunday Grandstand and Ski Sunday, the glamorous 50 year-old is also the face of snooker and athletics coverage and as fronted the sports section on BBC News.

 When the Barclays Scottish Open golf tournament was played at Luss she had a busy schedule with boat trips, historical tours and celebrity meetings planned — all on camera, of course, to do the beautiful surroundings justice.

-She has also worked on every Winter Olympics and Commonwealth Games since 1994 — next is the Winter Games from Sochi in Russia in February 2014, her 13th major Games ans sixth Winter Olympics — and reported from the football World Cup Finals and European Championship finals since 1990.
+She has also worked on every Winter Olympics and Commonwealth Games since 1994 — and reported from the football World Cup Finals and European Championship finals since 1990.

 In golf, she is the anchor for the Women’s Open and reports on the Open, the Ryder Cup and the Solheim Cup.
 Hazel’s many other credits include Final Score, Football Focus and Wimbledon.

-In addition to her role at BBC Sport, Hazel hosted the coverage of the 60th anniversary of the D-Day landings in 2004, the Children In Need appeal for BBC Scotland, and anchored its Millennium Night coverage.
+In addition to her role at BBC Sport, Hazel hosted the coverage of the 60th anniversary of the D-Day landings in 2004, the Children In Need appeal for BBC Scotland, the Edinburgh Military Tattoo, and anchored its Millennium Night coverage.
 She was the winner of the Royal Television Society Award for Best Regional Presenter/Reporter in 1999.

-Hazel is a graduate of the University of St Andrews where she gained an MA Honours degree in Art History.
-In 2008 she married her long-term partner, and they have a four year-old daughter.
+Hazel gained an MA Honours degree in Art History.
+In 2008 she married her long-term partner, and they have a six-year-old daughter Gina.